apache/activemq-artemis/docs/user-manual/en/appserver-integration.md

   Property Name                                                               Property Type   Property Description
   --------------------------------------------------------------------------- --------------- -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-  ConnectorClassName                                                          String          The Connector class name (see ? for more information).
+  ConnectorClassName                                                          String          The Connector class name (see [Configuring the Transport](configuring-transports.md) for more information).
 If multiple connectors are needed this should be provided as a comma separated list.
   ConnectionParameters                                                        String          The transport configuration.
 These parameters must be in the form of `key1=val1;key2=val2;` and will be specific to the connector used.
 If multiple connectors are configured then parameters should be supplied for each connector separated by a comma. ha                                                                          boolean         True if high availability is needed. useLocalTx                                                                  boolean         True will enable local transaction optimisation.